Shaadi Mein Zaroor Aana: Critical response

 Namrata Joshi of The Hindu was impressed with the acting performances of all actors but criticized the implausible revenge story that the film becomes in its second half.
 Sweta Kaushal of Hindustan Times gave the film a rating of 3.5 out of 5 and noted, "Rajkummar’s transformation is impressive and Kriti effortlessly essays her role.
 All other character actors are a treat to watch.
 The film, however, leans too much on clichés.
 Songs are abrupt and obstruct the narrative.
 The filmmakers have also relied heavily on melodrama but despite these minor hiccups, this is an invitation you must not miss."
 Urvi Parikh of Rediff.com was critical of the weak storyline of the film and its slow pacing.
 The critic gave the film a rating of 1.5 out of 5.

 Bollywood Hungama praised the concept of the film but criticized its uninspired execution and gave the film a rating of 2 out of 5.
 The website appreciated the acting performance of Rajkummar Rao but was critical of the writers for their confused presentation of his character.
 Kriti Tulsiani of News18 praised the acting performances of all actors but criticized the poorly written script which she felt was not just unreasonable but also out-dated, and gave the film a rating of 2 out of 5.
 Rachit Gupta of Filmfare applauded the makers for taking up issues that are very relevant to our society but was critical of the way they were handled.
 Rachit felt that the film suffers a lot from the usage of outdated [cliché]s and too much [melodrama] and gave it a rating of 2.5 out of 5.
 Meena Iyer of DNA India praised the acting performance of Rajkummar Rao but felt that the film lacked conviction and could not tap its entire potential.
 Meena gave the film a rating of 2.5 out of 5.
+Ravi Bulle of Amarujala generally praised the movie and wrote "If you like family/marriage dramas, then this film will sweeten your mouth".